 ELC teachers create the English language lessons and practice exercises.
 The site is designed for our adult English language learners, but all are welcome to read the lessons and use the exercises.
-News and Feedback The comments on the blog's Feedback Page.
+News and Feedback We occasionally post news on the Study Zone blog and we're happy to receive comments on the blog's Feedback Page.
 Who visits Study Zone?
 This map shows the visitors to this page only.
 What do I do?
 First, choose your level.
 Study Zone is made up of levels.

 Where am I now?
 The menu at the top of each page tells you where you are.
 Advanced English lessons.
 Your Road to Better Grammar.
 Reported Speech.
 Exercises on Reported Speech If we report what another person has said, we usually do not use the speaker’s exact words (direct speech), but reported (indirect) speech.